-Crab cakes are a staple in many restaurants along the Gulf Coast often appearing on brunch menus topped with a poached egg and hollandaise, and one of my top choices when dining out.
-I like to compare the chef preparations, and one of the best and tastiest can be found at Bud & Alley’s in Seaside.
+Crab cakes are a staple in many restaurants along the Gulf Coast often appearing on brunch menus topped with a poached egg and hollandaise, one of my choices when dining out.
+I pick them apart to decipher the contents, if there are any other than crabmeat, to try to then recreate them at home.
+One of the best and tastiest crab cakes can be found at Bud & Alley’s in Seaside.

-Steamed, boiled, fried, in soup, or in a dip, we love our crab on the Gulf Coast!
-It is most important to use fresh jumbo lump crab when preparing this recipe, and I buy mine from local seafood purveyors like Destin Ice in Destin or Maria’s Seafood in Pensacola.
+Steamed, boiled, fried, tossed in soup, or in a dip, we love our blue crab on the Gulf Coast!
+It is most important to use fresh jumbo lump crab when preparing this recipe, and I buy mine from local seafood purveyors like Destin Ice at Inlet Beach, in Destin Ice in Destin, or Joe Patti’s Seafood in Pensacola.

-This is a simple recipe that can be jazzed up for brunch, or served on its own with a wedge of lemon or your favorite sauce.
-You can make the cakes smaller to feed eight, and easily double the recipe if you have company coming over to watch the National Championships tonight.
-Who will it be… Alabama or Georgia?
-At this point both teams are phenomenal, but Roll Tide will be shouted from our rooftop.
+This is a simple recipe that can be jazzed up for brunch, or served on its own with a wedge of lemon and your favorite sauce.
+You can make the cakes smaller to feed eight, and easily double the recipe if you have company coming.

 Jumbo Lump Crab Cakes